TransposeReal/Axior/README.md

 - Unified memory and efficient SoCs have enabled new distributed AI setups, but these solutions are expensive, closed, and not modular.
 - The edge AI hardware market is projected to more than double by 2029 ([MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/edge-ai-hardware-market-158498281.html)), with demand for local, private, and scalable inference solutions.
 - No direct competitor offers open, modular, Jetson-compatible SoMs with unified DDR5 memory and clustering support.
-- Axior is positioned to be the **“Raspberry Pi of AI”**, the foundation for the next generation of open, accessible, and scalable AI hardware.

 <table>
   <tr>